pshdev0/viewbuffer/README.md

 # ViewBuffer - Self-Describing Zero-Copy Memory in D

-No schemas or code gen required.
+Self-describing flat buffer for D. No schemas or code gen required.

 Current read support for: